 Some of the training events, notable outdoor pursuits, are run by the Lochore Outdoor Education Centre run by Fife Council.
 On this site, you can download a PDF file detailing all their courses.

 Although fees are payable for these courses, Fife Council may give 1/3 as a grant on application from leaders who will use the skills learned for the benefit of young persons.
-In the same way, the SHQ Developement Fund will offer another 1/3, with the East Scotland Region picking up the remaining costs.
-Note: Application for funding must be made and granted before the course starts, so apply in good time.
+In the same way, the SHQ Developement Fund may offer another 1/3.
+The East Scotland Region may pick up the remaining costs.
+Note: Application for any funding must be made and granted before the course starts, so apply in good time.

 Minibus (D1) and Trailer (E) Training, is currently ongoing.
 Contact Wullie Clark on 01383 830789 or email@example.com